mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### No conflict of interest

 I'm not getting paid by anyone or receiving free products to write this post.
+I have no advertisers to satisfy or partnerships to maintain.

 The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.
 That means if a reader purchases something through a link in the article, the author receives a commission.

-Authors can still provide valuable information despite using affiliate links, but it creates a clear conflict of interest.
-If merchants are paying the author to link to their products, it incentivizes recommending expensive products and subpar merchants.
+Authors can still provide valuable information while using affiliate links, and some of the best homelab bloggers fund their that way.
+Nevertheless, affiliate links create a clear conflict of interest between the author and their readers.
+If merchants are paying an author a percentage commission to link to their products, it incentivizes the author to recommend expensive products and subpar merchants.

-I write my blog out of vanity.
-My payment is hearing people tell me that they found the article interesting or useful.
+I'm not claiming that I'm pure of heart and everyone who writes for money is evil, but I think my incentives are more aligned with my readers'.
+I write my blog out of vanity, as I like when people tell me that they find my articles interesting or useful.
+Writing out my thought process also helps me improve my approach and elicits useful feedback from readers.

-My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect any other hardware choice.
-I'll disclose my ownership of TinyPilot whenever it's mentioned.
+My rack does contain a TinyPilot, a hardware device that [I created](/tinypilot/), but it doesn't affect of my other choices.
+I'll disclose my relationship with TinyPilot whenever mentioning it.

 ## Choosing a rack

-If you're building a server rack, it seems like the first thing you'd choose is the rack itself, but it's not that simple.
+If you're building a server rack, it seems like the first thing you'd choose is the rack itself.
+It's not that simple.

 Selecting your rack is an iterative process.
-You can't decide what type of rack to buy until you know what will go into your rack.
+You can't decide what type of rack to buy until you know what components your rack will hold.
 But knowing what type of racks are available also informs what components to buy.

 Here's the process I followed to pick a server rack: